mounta11n/plusplus-caMalL/README.md

 <h3 align="left">Zenity Script</h3>

-_In case you are afraid of spending too long in the terminal, there is a solution for you too:_
+_In case you are afraid of spending too much time in the terminal, there is a solution for you too:_

 <li><strong>Zenity.</strong>Instead of searching for 'start-server.sh', search for 'zenity-server.sh'</li>